 Financial instruments are offset and the net amount is reported in the statements of financial position if, and only if, there is a currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, or to realize the asset and settle the liability simultaneously.
-This is not generally the case with master netting agreements, and the related assets and liabilities are presented gross in the statement of financial position.
+This is not generally the case with master netting agreements, and the related assets and liabilities are presented gross in the statements of assets, liabilities and fund balance.